 When my sons were little, we started making Jelly Bean Nests at Easter and it quickly became a much-loved tradition in our family.
 Some years I made them with the boys.
 Other years their dad or grandparents commandeered the kitchen.
-When Max and J.J. were 7 and 10, they were making them on their own.
+When the boys were 7 and 10, they were making them on their own.
 This kid-friendly recipe is easy to follow, fun to make, and oh-so-yummy to eat.

 Let's get going!